Vishnuu-19/Recipe-generator/README.md

 # Recipe-generator
-this is a recipe generator flask based application
+this is a recipe-generator, a flask based application